open-pay/openpay-ruby/README.md

 response_json=cards.create(JSON[cards_json]).to_json
 ```

-#### Implementation
+### Implementation
- Each resources depending its structure and available methods will have one or more of the following methods:
+ Each resources depending its structure and available methods will have one or more of the  methods listed below.

-##### Arguments
+#### Arguments
-Given most resources  belong either to merchant or a customer,m ost api methods have two arguments
+Given most resources  belong either to merchant or a customer most api methods have two arguments.
-The first argument represent the json/hash object, while the second argument which is optional represents the customer_id .
+The first argument represent the json/hash object, while the second argument which is optional represents the customer_id.
 So if the just one argument is provided the action will be performed at the merchant level,
-but if the second argument is provided passing the customer_id it will be performed at the customer level
+but if the second argument is provided passing the customer_id, the action will be performed at the customer level.

  ```ruby